-There are multiple variations, but a typical presentation is that you respond to a letter in the mail by calling a toll-free number.
+There are multiple variations, but a typical presentation involves responding to a letter in the mail by calling a toll-free number.
 The person on the other end of the line, whose voice is filled with excitement, says something like, “Today is your lucky day!
 The company has reserved numbers for you.”
 They imply that you will get the winning numbers that will allow you to collect $400,000 (the number varies).
 All you have to do to claim this winning number is wire transfer a “processing fee.”

 The result is you wire the money to Canada or Spain or the Virgin Islands and you never receive your check for $400,000 nor do you ever hear from them again.

 Ask yourself one simple question when you hear this pitch, if a company or anyone had the ability to select the winning lottery number, why would they give it to you for a fraction of the winnings?
 Even though it seems like no one would fall for this, thousands of people do fall for it each year throughout the U.S. The Federal Trade Commission (FTC) has these words of caution for consumers who are thinking about responding to a foreign lottery: